Reviewed and updated: Perinatal Transmission Prevention Guideline Committee; September 19, 2022

-Expert consultation: Consultation with an experienced HIV care provider is advised when newborns are exposed to HIV during the perinatal period and especially when there are factors that may increase the risk of transmission.
-These factors include but may not be limited to the following: primary or acute HIV during pregnancy, inconsistent adherence to HIV medications, viral load ≥40 copies/mL, nonadherence to prenatal visits, undocumented HIV viral load within 4 weeks before delivery, undocumented HIV status at time of delivery, or a preliminary positive HIV test result during labor or shortly after delivery.
-Expert consultation is also advised if intrapartum antiretroviral (ARV) prophylaxis was not administered when indicated, when other ARVs in addition to zidovudine or early discontinuation of prophylaxis are being considered for the infant, or if the mother has acute or primary HIV while breastfeeding.
+Consultation with an experienced HIV care provider is advised when newborns are exposed to HIV during the perinatal period and especially when there are factors that may increase the risk of transmission.
+Such factors include but may not be limited to the following: primary or acute HIV during pregnancy, inconsistent adherence to HIV medications, HIV RNA (viral load) ≥50 copies/mL, nonadherence to prenatal visits, undocumented HIV viral load within 4 weeks before delivery, undocumented HIV status at time of delivery, or a preliminary positive HIV test result during labor or shortly after delivery.
+Expert consultation is also advised if intrapartum ARV prophylaxis was not administered when indicated, when other ARV drugs in addition to zidovudine or early discontinuation of prophylaxis are being considered for the infant, or if the mother has acute or primary HIV while breastfeeding.

 Initial Postnatal Management

-Parent education about feeding (i.e., avoidance of breastfeeding and premastication of food), diagnostic testing and medical follow-up, ARV administration, and availability of supportive services is an essential component of initial postnatal management for infants exposed to HIV.
-Also essential is emphasis on the need for serial HIV testing for the infant, along with information on the recommended testing schedule and interpretation of results.
+Educating parents about feeding (i.e., avoidance of breastfeeding and premastication of food), diagnostic testing and medical follow-up, ARV administration, and availability of support services is an essential component of initial postnatal management for infants exposed to HIV.
+Also essential is emphasizing the need for serial HIV testing for the infant and providing information on the recommended testing schedule and interpretation of results.

 Pneumocystis jiroveci pneumonia (previously P. carinii pneumonia; PCP): Initiate PCP prophylaxis at 6 weeks of age for all HIV-exposed infants unless HIV diagnostic testing definitively or presumptively excludes HIV infection; if HIV diagnostic testing results are negative by 5 weeks of age, PCP prophylaxis is not necessary.

-Congenital cytomegalovirus (cCMV): Congenital cytomegalovirus (cCMV) is the most common intrauterine infection and the leading non-genetic cause of sensorineural hearing loss in children in the U.S. [Grosse, et al. 2017].
-One in every 200 infants is born with congenital cCMV infection, approximately 20% of whom will develop long-term health problems such as hearing or vision loss, intellectual disability, seizures, or developmental delay [NYSDOH 2019].
+Congenital cytomegalovirus: cCMV is the most common intrauterine infection and the leading nongenetic cause of sensorineural hearing loss in children in the United States [Grosse, et al. 2017].
+One in every 200 infants is born with cCMV infection, and approximately 20% of these infants will develop long-term health problems such as hearing or vision loss, intellectual disability, seizures, or developmental delay [NYS Senate 2018].

 HIV-exposed infants may be at higher risk for acquiring cCMV during pregnancy.
-HIV infected infants, particularly those who acquired HIV in-utero, are at greatest risk for congenital cCMV.
-Screening for cCMV is an important component of a comprehensive evaluation needed for HIV-exposed infants, particularly among those born to women not on ARVs during pregnancy [Adachi, et al. 2018a].
+Infants with HIV infection, particularly those who acquired HIV in utero, are at greatest risk for cCMV.
+Screening for cCMV is an important component of a comprehensive evaluation needed for HIV-exposed infants, particularly those born to women not on ART during pregnancy [Adachi, et al. 2018a].

-The NYSDOH advises clinicians that screening and early diagnosis of cCMV is the NYS standard of care to promote early intervention, monitoring, and medical care that can optimize hearing and developmental outcomes [Marsico and Kimberlin 2017; Rawlinson, et al. 2017; American Academy of Pediatrics 2018].
+Screening and early diagnosis of cCMV is the NYS standard of care to promote early intervention, monitoring, and medical care that optimizes hearing and developmental outcomes [American Academy of Pediatrics 2018; Marsico and Kimberlin 2017; Rawlinson, et al. 2017].

-Care providers should discuss how to reduce the risk of cCMV with pregnant patients.
-The cCMV infection is common in children, and the virus can be found in especially high amounts in young children’s saliva and urine.
+Care providers should discuss with pregnant patients how to reduce the risk of cCMV. cCMV infection is common in children, and the virus can be found in especially high amounts in young children’s saliva and urine.
 Care providers should inform pregnant patients that they can reduce their risk of cCMV by washing hands after changing diapers and by avoiding sharing food, utensils, or cups with a child.